 Keep the map in front and center.
 Soon after designing it, place it at the forefront of user experience decisions to provide a unified experience throughout the whole process.

-To provide consistent customer support, one must understand the process of the customer journey.
+To provide consistent customer support, one must understand the customer journey.

-This is to avoid issues before your customers raise concerns over them.
+This is to avoid issues before your customers raise concerns.

 You have to consider the following four areas for that:

 When do your customers first interact with your brand?
-Discovering where your customers found helps you predict their upcoming demands.
+Discovering where your customers found you helps you predict their future needs.

 You can use time-driven automation to provide valuable suggestions based on when they subscribed.

 When do customers make purchases?
-Analyzing the time taken by the customer to go through the evaluation phase can allow your support team to identify what they want and when they want it.
+Analyzing the time it takes the customer to complete the evaluation phase can help your support team identify what they want and when they want it.

 What products attract them?
 Identifying what products or services grabbed their attention can help you answer various questions.

-If a customer is browsing a product page multiple times, send them an email with additional information to encourage them to make a decision.
+If a customer browses a product page multiple times, send them an email with additional information to help them make a decision.

 When do they leave?
-Inspecting why and when a journey ends is equally important.
+Inspecting why and when a journey ends is equally essential.

 Customer retention is part of customer experience mapping because approaching customers with the right message before they cancel can help eliminate such poor experiences.

-Ask your customers what’s stopping them from making purchases and document those experiences on customer onboarding journey maps so that you can improve them gradually.
+Ask your customers what’s stopping them from making purchases, and document those experiences on customer onboarding journey maps so you can gradually improve them.

 Customer Journey Mapping Tools